restatedev/examples/java/basics/README.md

 2. Start the relevant example:
     - `./gradlew -PmainClass=durable_execution.SubscriptionService run` for the Durable Execution example
+   - The building blocks example is not runnable and more like a reference of what you can do with the API
     - `./gradlew -PmainClass=workflows.SignupWorkflow run` for the Workflows example
     - `./gradlew -PmainClass=virtual_objects.GreeterObject run` for the Virtual Objects example